 That phrase is pet-free smoke-free home.

-Obviously, you can only use this incentive if your home is actually pet- and smoke-free, but if it is simply mentioning that helps tip the selling odds even further in your favor.
+Obviously, you can only use this incentive if your home is actually pet- and smoke-free, but if it is make sure to say so because mentioning that helps tip the selling odds even further in your favor.

 There are two reasons for this; first, many people nowadays have allergies, second, people want to know they are getting a fresh item – they don’t want to potentially smell your cigarettes or dog on that $200 vintage wool coat!

-#8.
-Write a mouth-watering description that makes people WANT to buy your clutter
+13. Write a mouth-watering description that makes people WANT to buy stuff

 Besides using keywords, a description is a place where you can coax the viewer to become a buyer by painting a picture with your words.